cubee-cb/ncr-pakify/.wiki/Entities.md

 Cycles faster in New Game Plus.

 ### `plant` - Potted Plant
 Mostly exists to look pretty.
 Leaves can block two Shuriken.
+Variant controls the style of plant, but has no effect gameplay-wise.

 Sword can destroy leaves, and also cut the stem.